Japan to halt missile attack drills after Trump-Kim summit: Kyodo

 North Korea last year launched two missiles that flew over Japan.
 It also conducted its sixth nuclear test.

+Promoted to commander of the U.S. Indo-Pacific Command (INDOPACOM) last month, Admiral Philip Davidson gave an assurance that the United States was committed its alliance with Japan and to securing North Korea’s denuclearization during his first official visit to Japan for two days of talks with Defence Minister Itsunori Onodera.

+Japan, which hosts some 50,000 U.S. military personnel, including the biggest overseas concentration of U.S. Marines and a U.S. Navy carrier strike group, relies on the Washington for its defence and operates closely with its military.

-Japan’s capital of Tokyo held its first evacuation drill in January and smaller Japanese towns and villages have conducted similar exercises as North Korea pushed ahead with its missile and nuclear weapons programs.
+Japan’s capital of Tokyo held its first evacuation drill in January and smaller Japanese towns and villages have conducted similar exercises as North Korea pushed ahead with its missile and nuclear weapons programmes.

 Kyodo said there were plans for evacuation drills this year in nine prefectures.